We all know some general meaning of negligence. It is thoughtlessness, careless conduct, a failure to take proper care.

 In these everyday situations it can sometimes be difficult to know whether a duty of care was owed.
 The test is, was it foreseeable that the injured person could be injured, and, is it fair, just and reasonable to impose a duty?
 That is not always easy to interpret.
 If you are running a fairground and inviting people onto your rides it is clear that if you do not maintain the ride they could be injured and few would argue that it would be fair just and reasonable to make a fairground ride owner liable if he fails to maintain his equipment in accordance with manufacturer’s standards.
 Yet the court reports are absolutely crammed with less clear cut scenarios in which judges have struggled to decide whether a duty of care should have been owed without opening the ‘floodgates’ to thousands of similar claims.

-Or negligence can arise where someone is professing particular skill, such as a doctor, a teacher, a vet, an accountant or a solicitor, to name a few.
+Or negligence can arise where someone is professing particular skill, such as a doctor, a teacher, a vet, an accountant or a solicitor, to name a few - this is commonly called, professional negligence.

 The same elements set out above apply to prove negligence when a special relationship exists, but usually a duty of care is easier to show.
 If you go to a specialist for specific advice, it is almost certainly the case that when they give that advice they will owe a duty to take care with it.